Skip to main content

 Branding: where both products often fail?

 Both notebooks and sticky notes become less effective when branding compromises their functionality.
+The more closely an item resembles standard office stationery, the greater the likelihood it will be used.

 For sticky notes: